development-toolbox/rich-examples/README-Tutorials.md

     "title": "Basic Colours",
     "filename": "01_basic_colors.py",
-    "description": "Demonstrates basic colour formatting and text styles with Rich.", "tutorial": """### 01_basic_colors.py

-This file demonstrates basic colour formatting and text styles with Rich.

-*Explanation:*
-A `Console` object is created from Rich.
-Its `print()` method uses Rich markup to display styled text.
+    "description": "Demonstrates basic colour formatting and text styles with Rich.", "explanation": "A `Console` object is created from Rich.
+Its `print()` method uses Rich markup to display styled text."
-"""
 }
 from rich.console import Console